-- 1. Any condition pertaining to a 4-H Show that is not covered in these rules will follow the Indiana State Fair rules. - 2.
+- 1. Any condition pertaining to a 4-H Show that is not covered in these rules will follow the Indiana State Fair rules - 2.
 All 4-H families and entrants will follow all general rules and requirements in this handbook.
 Any violation of a rule and/or regulation will be cause for immediate disqualification from exhibiting and auctioning their animal.
 An additional penalty of disqualification including all awards associated with the exhibit will be forfeited and returned. - 3.
-To exhibit beef cattle, dairy cattle, swine, sheep, meat goats, dairy goats, poultry (including eggs), and/or rabbits, 4-H members must take part in the Indiana 4-H Quality Livestock Care (QLC) Program.
-Watch for details through email and CloverPrint. - 4.
+To exhibit beef cattle, dairy cattle, swine, sheep, meat goats, dairy goats, poultry (including eggs), and/or rabbits, 4-H members must take part in the Indiana 4-H Quality Livestock Care (QLC) Program. - 4.
 No smoking or vaping in/around barns or show arena. - 5.
 Members will only be allowed to exhibit at the 4-H County Fair if ALL deadlines pertaining to the project have been met.
-Their general record sheet packet is complete and turned in on one of the two project
+General requirements and health requirements are followed.

-- check-in days OR to the Extension Office and the general requirements and health requirements are followed. - 6.
-Anything not covered by the written rules will be subject to the discretion of the 4-H Council.
+- 6. Anything not covered by the written rules will be subject to the discretion of the 4-H Council.
 Decisions must be made by a majority vote of the 4-H Council members present.
 These decisions will be made with the 4-H Member and parent present. - 7.
 If you are a high school senior, turn in your senior information packet to the Extension Office.
 This includes a biography and a photo.
 Please adhere to the deadline given on the packet to ensure inclusion.

-Fair Entry Instructions:
+Fair Entry Instructions: How to Enter Projects for the County Fair

-- 1. You must be an approved member in 4HOnline.com. - 2.
-To enter projects into a class for exhibition at the county fair, go to www.fairentry.com. - a) Select "Find Your Fair" and find 2024 Harrison County 4-H Fair. - b) Select the GREEN box to sign in with your 4-H Online credentials. - c) Use your 4-H Online email and password to access Fair Entry. - d) Answer the required questions as completely as possible. - e) Use the "Add an Entry" Box to add a new class. - f) Follow the hierarchy for Department, Division, and Class to enter. - g) Full instructions will be shared through timely newsletters, and email blasts, and you may call the office.
+- 1. Membership: Ensure you're an approved member on 4HOnline.com - 2.
+Project Entry: Go to FairEntry.com - Step 1: Select "find your fair" and choose 2025 Harrison County 4-H Fair - Step 2: Sign in with your 4-H Online credentials (email and password). - Step 3: Complete the required questions. - Step 4: Use "Add an Entry" to enter a new class, selecting the Department, Division, and Class as prompted. - 3.
+Support: Full instructions will be available via newsletters, email blasts, and by contacting the office.

-Check-In process
+4-H County Fair Check-In process